Central Limit Results for Jump-Diffusions with Mean Field Interaction and a Common Factor: Main results

 where $d$ and $d_0$ are nonnegative maps on $\RR^{d+m}\times \clp(\RR^d) \times \RR^d$ and $\RR^{m}\times \clp(\RR^d) \times \RR^m$ respectively.
 Roughly speaking, given $(Z^{N,i}_{t-}, U^N_{t-}, \mu^N_{t-}) = (x,y,\theta)$, the jump for $Z^{N,i}$ at instant $t$ occurs at rate $\int_{\RR^d} d(x,y,\theta,h) \gamma(dh)$ and the jump distribution is given as $c\cdot d(x,y,\theta,h) \gamma(dh)$ where $c$ is the normalization constant.
 Jumps of $U^N$ are described in an analogous manner.

 We assume that $\{Z_0^{N,i}\}_{i=1}^N$ are i.i.d. with common distribution $\mu_0$ and $U_0$ is independent of $\{Z_0^{N,i}\}_{i=1}^N$ and has probability distribution $\rho_0$.
-Also, $\{Z_0^{N,i}\}_{i=1}^N$ and $U_0$ are $\clf_0^N$ measurable.
+Also, $\{Z_0^{N,i}\}_{i=1}^N$ and $U_0$ are $\clf_0$ measurable.

 Conditions on the various coefficients will be introduced shortly.
-Along with the $N$-particle equations \eqref{eq:nparteq}-\eqref{eq:comminp} we will also consider a related infinite system of equations for $\RR^d \times \RR^m$ valued RCLL stochastic processes $(X^i,Y)$, $i \in \NN$ given on a filtered probability space $(\Om, \clf, \PP, \{\clf_t\})$.
+Along with the $N$-particle equations \eqref{eq:nparteq}-\eqref{eq:comminp} we will also consider a related infinite system of equations for $\RR^d \times \RR^m$ valued RCLL stochastic processes $(X^i,Y)$, $i \in \NN$ given on $(\Om, \clf, \PP, \{\clf_t\})$.